ICRA-2020/traj_gen_vis/README.md

 *2) target trajectory*

  In "data/${map name}" folder, you can find path*.txt files which can be loaded in the gui of the package.
 You may also generate your own path by traj_gen package.
-For the saving and loading a target path, [this page](https://github.com/icsl-Jeon/traj_gen) is referred.
+For  saving and loading a target path, [this page](https://github.com/icsl-Jeon/traj_gen) is referred(traj_gen).

 ##  3.1 Simulation without gazebo